Douala Stock Exchange

-The Douala Stock Exchange (DSX in abbreviation) is the official market for securities in Cameroon.
-It is located in Douala.
+The Douala Stock Exchange (DSX in abbreviation) was the official market for securities in Cameroon, located in Douala.
+In 2019 it was absorbed by the Central African Securities Exchange (Bourse des valeurs mobilières de l'Afrique centrale, BVMAC) which on that occasion relocated from Libreville to Douala.

 History

 The origin of the market in Douala began in a project sponsored by CEMAC having to do with creating stock exchanges in Gabon and Cameroon.
 CEMAC is the abbreviation for Economic and Monetary Community of Central Africa.

 The Douala Stock Exchange was created in December 2001.
 The first listing was Société des eaux minérales du Cameroun (SEMC), a subsidiary of the French company Castel Group.

-DSX is owned by Association professionnelle des établissements de crédit du Cameroun (APECCAM), (Credit Association of Cameroon); by Cameroonian corporate interests; and by the government.
+DSX was owned by Association professionnelle des établissements de crédit du Cameroun (APECCAM), (Credit Association of Cameroon); by Cameroonian corporate interests; and by the government.
 It is similarly governed: